microsoft/pxt/docs/source-embedding.md

 In case of PXT, the text is always LZMA compressed.
-If `headerSize` field of JSON header is present and non-zero, then the first `headerSize` characters (not bytes) of the decompressed text contain a JSON object that logically extends fields of the JSON header (but it compressed).
+If `headerSize` field of JSON header is present and non-zero, then the first `headerSize` characters (not bytes) of the decompressed text contain a JSON object that logically extends fields of the JSON header (but is compressed).
-The remainder of the uncompressed text (possibly the whole thing) is JSON files - a map from file name to file contest for all files in the project.
+The remainder of the uncompressed text (or the entire text, if there is no header) is JSON files - a map from file name to file content for all files in the project.

-In case of a scripting language, the text will probably be raw, uncompressed, and used straight by the interpreter.
+In case of a scripting language, the text can be raw, uncompressed, and used straight by the interpreter.

 ## Caveats